hermesgen/clio/README.md

 ![Index Page](docs/img/index-crop.png)
 <p align="right"><i><a href="docs/gallery/content.md">view gallery...</a></i></p>

 Clio is a lightweight static site generator written in Go.
 It enables you to create and publish static content with a simple, direct workflow.
+The project is a work in progress.

 ## What you can do with Clio